23W-GBAC/blog-muhammad-dawood/blog.md

-# Introduction to Image Processing with Python and OpenCV
+# Image Processing with Python and OpenCV

 ---------------------------------------------------------